10 Subtle Signs Of Dementia That Are Less Obvious At First

 Another unusual sign of dementia is that people with FTD often can’t tell when someone is lying, although people with Alzheimer’s disease can.
 This particular symptom has led to the creation of a “Scam Squad” where I live after one elderly resident lost over $100,000 to a con artist who called her repeatedly and preyed on her inability to recognize his lies.

-2. Falling more frequently than you used to.
+2. Falling more frequently

 Frequent falling could be an early signal of Alzheimer’s disease, according to a study published in October 2021 in the journal Frontiers in Neuroscience.
-The study found that older adults who later develop Alzheimer’s disease are at higher risk for falls and other accidents in the years prior to their diagnosis.
+The study found that older adults who later develop Alzheimer’s disease are at higher risk for falls and other accidents in the years before their diagnosis.
 Another reason to practice your balance exercises.

-3. Disregarding the law and other social norms.
+3. Disregarding social norms

 Some people with dementia lose their sense of social norms.
-Surprising dementia symptoms can include shoplifting, breaking into someone’s house, inappropriate interpersonal behaviors such as sexual comments or actions, and even criminal behavior, according to a review published in October 2020 in the journal Cortex.
+Surprising dementia symptoms can include shoplifting, breaking into someone’s house, inappropriate interpersonal behaviors such as lewd comments or actions, and even criminal behavior, according to a review published in October 2020 in the journal Cortex.

 Early-onset dementia can hit people as early as their 30s and 40s and be mistaken for drug use or mental illness by the court system since they appear too young for a disease associated with the elderly.